In this article, we will tell you how to monitor CPU temperature in remote servers and computers that run Windows.

 But what if you need to implement centralized monitoring of all computers in your network, including automatic notifications in a critical situation?
 Actually, you can build an enterprise monitoring system based on the open-source software Zabbix and write scripts to parse Open Hardware Monitor’s console output.
 This approach can be useful if your company or organization already uses Zabbix and has a specialist who can configure it.
 But there is a much easier approach that allows you to save time and effort, and also doesn’t require any special skills.

-10-Strike Network Monitor Pro can monitor the temperatures of CPUs, hard drives, and video adapters, as well as fan speeds and other parameters supported by the motherboard sensors.
-All you need to do is install it on one of your servers, and also install Network Monitor’s agents on the computers that you want to monitor.
+The 10-Strike Network Monitor Pro program can monitor the temperatures of CPUs, hard drives, and video adapters, as well as fan speeds and other parameters supported by the motherboard sensors.
+All you need to do is install the software on one of your servers, and also install Network Monitor’s agents on the computers that you want to monitor.
 After that, Network Monitor will scan the network, find any available hosts, and add them to the monitoring list.
 You need to create the check “Temperature and other sensors” for the computers on which Network Monitor’s agent is installed, and it will run at regular intervals.
 The monitoring core will analyze the values received from each agent and compare them with the threshold values.
 If the threshold is exceeded, Network Monitor can notify you about that by sending an SMS text message, email message, etc.

 But it is not enough to be informed about something bad after the fact.
 It is much better to foresee a critical situation by analyzing accumulated data.
 10-Strike Network Monitor Pro stores each received value in its database.
 It can plot graphs and generate reports based on collected data.
 Say, you can take a look at a fan speed graph, see that the RPM has been decreasing for the last few weeks (maybe due to bearing degradation), and replace the fan in good time.
 If the CPU fan speed is normal, but the CPU temperature has been slowly increasing for the last few weeks, it’s probably time to replace the CPU thermal grease.